giditre/pcaplot/README.md

 ### Usage

 The main script is "pcaplot.py" in the "tools" directory.
-To use it, modify its content so that it points to the correct input files (i.e., the .pcap files).
+To use it, please refer to its help function:

+> python3 pcaplot.py -h